authcompanion/authcompanion2/documentation/docs/guide/authapi.md

 # Authentication API

-The RESTful Authentication API powers the Web Forms by which users authenticate into your app.
-It's important to note that the web forms don't cover every auth flow for your users, for example: validating the magic URL in the forgot password flow or refreshing a token.
-Using both the Auth API and Web Forms will help cover your use cases.
+The RESTful Authentication API powers the Web Forms by which users authenticate into your web application.
+It's important to note that the web forms don't cover every auth flow for your users; using both the Auth API and Web Forms will help cover your use cases.

 ## Server URL